Thomas Baker (missionary): Final mission

 In July 1867, Baker led a party into the interior of Viti Levu, passing through the Taukei ni Waluvu's Christian enclave on the East bank of the Wainimala River.
 When Baker met a local chief of Navatusila, Baker presented a British comb as a gift and attempted to persuade him to convert to Christianity.
 When the chief refused, Baker decided to take his comb back, touching the chief's head as he did so, which was taken as a threat and offense in Fijian customs.
-In pursuing revenge, a chief of Naitasari, gave a tabua (whale tooth) to the clan to seal the plot to kill the party, and for the body of Thomas Baker to be cannibalised and distributed in the old traditional village of Nabialevu (Nadrau).
+In pursuing revenge, a chief of Naitasiri, gave a tabua (whale tooth) to the clan to seal the plot to kill the party, and for the body of Thomas Baker to be cannibalised and distributed in the old traditional village of Nabialevu (Nadrau).

 Baker was killed along with seven Fijian Christian workers.
 The Fijians who were cannibalized with Baker were: Setareki Seileka, Sisa Tuilekutu, Navitalai Torau, Nemani Raqio, Taniela Batirerega, Josefata Tabuakarawa, and Setareki Nadu.
 Two other men, Aisea and Josefa Nagata, escaped the massacre.
 After Baker's death, the Davuilevu mission was temporarily closed in 1868.

 In 2003, Baker's relatives visited the village for a traditional matanigasau reconciliation ceremony.
 This was offered in apology for the killing by descendants of Baker's slayers.